Financial Aid Information

 STUDENT FINANCIAL AID PROCEDURES

-• (A) Under Federal policy, only 30 hours of noncredit/ developmental course work can be taken into account when determining a student’s enrollment status and cost of attendance for financial aid eligibility.
+• Under Federal policy, only 30 hours of noncredit/ developmental course work can be taken into account when determining a student’s enrollment status and cost of attendance for financial aid eligibility.

-• (C) All documents submitted in support of your financial aid become the property of Galveston College and cannot be returned to you.
+• All documents submitted in support of your financial aid become the property of Galveston College and cannot be returned to you.
 Please make copies before you submit them.

 MULTIPLE AWARDING OF FINANCIAL AID